-(f) FCC Broadcasting Licenses
+(e) FCC Broadcasting Licenses

 Our indefinite-lived intangible assets consist of Federal Communications Commission (the "FCC") broadcasting licenses.
 FCC broadcasting licenses are granted to stations for up to eight years under the Telecommunications Act of 1996 ("the Act").
 We intend to renew our licenses indefinitely and evidence supports our ability to do so.
 Historically, there has been no material challenge to our license renewals.
 In addition, the technology used in broadcasting is not expected to be replaced by another technology any time in the foreseeable future.
-The weighted-average period before the next renewal of our FCC broadcasting licenses is 4.2 years.
+The weighted-average period before the next renewal of our FCC broadcasting licenses is 5.1 years.

 We do not amortize our FCC broadcasting licenses.
-We test these indefinite-lived intangible assets for impairment at least annually, as of November 30, or when an event occurs that may indicate that impairment may have occurred.
+We test these indefinite-lived intangible assets for impairment at least annually, as of November 30th, or when an event occurs that may indicate that impairment may have occurred.
 We test our FCC broadcasting licenses for impairment at the market cluster level.

 Our valuations principally use the discounted cash flow methodology.
 The key assumptions incorporated in the discounted cash flow model are market revenue projections, market revenue share projections, anticipated operating profit margins and risk adjusted discount rates.
 These assumptions vary based on the market size, type of broadcast of signal, media competition and audience share and primarily reflect industry norms for similar stations/broadcast signals, as well as historical performance and trends of the markets.
 In the preparation of the FCC broadcasting license appraisals, estimates and assumptions are made that affect the valuation of the intangible asset.
 Since a number of factors such as: overall advertising demand, station listenership and viewership, audience tastes, technology, fluctuation in preferred advertising media and the estimated cost of capital may influence the determination of the fair value of our FCC broadcasting licenses, we are unable to predict whether impairments, which could have a material impact on our consolidated financial statements, will occur in the future.
 We also consider additional market valuation approaches in assessing whether any impairment may exist at reporting units.
-We also consider additional market valuation approaches in assessing whether any impairment may exist at reporting units.

-During the first quarter 2020, we performed an interim impairment test of our FCC broadcasting radio and television FCC broadcasting licenses.
-As a result of the interim impairment test, we determined there was an impairment to our radio FCC broadcasting licenses, primarily due to the discount rate increase and lower industry advertising revenue growth projections in the subject markets.
-We recorded a non-cash impairment loss of approximately \$14.1 million that reduced the carrying value of such FCC broadcasting licenses, see Note 16 for additional details regarding the FCC license impairment.
+Based on consideration of these factors, we determined that there were no impairments of our FCC broadcasting licenses for the year ended December 31, 2021 as compared to the year ended December 31, 2020, when we recorded a non-cash impairment loss of approximately \$14.1 million that reduced the carrying value of such FCC broadcasting licenses, see Note 15 for additional details regarding the 2020 FCC license impairment.

-During the fourth quarter of 2020, the Company performed its annual impairment test and concluded that there were no further impairments of our FCC broadcasting licenses for the year ended December 31, 2020.
 Any significant change in these factors will result in a modification of the key assumptions, which may result in an additional impairment.

-(g) Goodwill
+(f) Goodwill